romanV7/microservices-nest/README.md

 # Video Streaming Project

 ## General description
-Streaming comprises all tasks for planning, controllin and providing processes along the value chain.
+Streaming comprises all tasks for planning, controlling and providing processes along the value chain.
 Streaming service comprises the complete approach to all processes in streaming that are necessary to stream a video.

 It deals with the interaction of: